CoNCHLab-Github/Eplink/README.md

 - fMRIprep option `--output-spaces` is set to generate outputs in both native (`T1w`) and MNI template spaces (`MNI152NLin2009cAsym`).
 - `--fs-subjects-dir` is the path to freesurfer output (default: OUTPUT_DIR/freesurfer).

+#### Reviewing fMRIprep reports:
+To pull the fMRIprep reports properly on your local machine to review run the `fetch_fMRIprep_reports.sh` script (included in the repository).
+You might need to adjust the fMRIprep output path in the script.
+This script assumes that graham is mounted as a file system at `~/Graham`, if it isn't check [here](#sshfs) for instructions.

 ---
 <div id="step3"/>